dkalema1990/Care-Treatment-DCTs-2026/README.md

 ## How the app works

+- **Sign in**: every user needs an account.
+A `users` tab is auto-created in your Google Sheet on first run, seeded with one admin account:
+  - username: `admin`
+  - password: `Admin@123`
+  Log in with that first, then go to the **Manage users** page (visible only to admins) to add real accounts for your team and set a new admin password (add a new admin user with a password only you know, then delete the default `admin` row from the `users` tab in the Sheet).
+- **Manage users** (admin only): add username/password/full name/role for
+  each person who'll enter data.
+Roles are `user` or `admin` — only admins see the Manage users page.
+To remove someone's access, delete their row from the `users` tab in the Sheet directly.
 - **Sidebar**: facility name (dropdown, sourced from a `facilities` tab in your Google Sheet), org unit code (auto-filled), reporting period, entered by.
 - **Facility list**: the app auto-creates a `facilities` tab in your Sheet the